Keats/tera/docs/content/docs/_index.md

 ```
 Do note that macros, like filters, require keyword arguments.
 If you are trying to call a macro defined in the same file or itself, you will need to use the `self` namespace.
 The `self` namespace can only be used in macros.
+Macros must be defined top-level (they cannot be nested in an if,
+for, etc.) and should only reference arguments, not template variables directly.

 Macros can be called recursively but there is no limit to recursion so make sure your macro ends.

 Here's an example of a recursive macro: